The Clear Edge

 Question 2: Are they committed to solving it?
 (Motivation Score: 1–10)

-Score 8-10: Clear, painful consequences they’ve quantified.
-They say, “We’ll miss our $500K revenue target,” or “Our top performer will quit” or “We’ll lose 3 key clients.”
-Real stakes, real timeline.
+• They say things like: “We’ll miss our $500K revenue target,” or “Our top performer will quit,” or “We’ll lose 3 key clients.”

-Why this matters: Motivation predicts implementation.
-Unmotivated clients don’t do the work, don’t implement recommendations, don’t see results, and blame you for lack of progress.
+Motivation predicts implementation.
+Unmotivated clients don’t do the work, don’t implement recommendations, don’t see results, and then blame you for lack of progress.

 Question 3: Will they implement recommendations?
 (Follow-Through Score: 1-10)